frostney/react-native-ibeacon/README.md

 Looking for an Android version?
 Try out @octavioturra's AltBeacon: https://github.com/octavioturra/react-native-alt-beacon

+## Support
+This module supports all iBeacon-compatible devices.
+Personally, I had the best experience with Estimote beacons, but all devices that support the iBeacon specification should work.

 ## Installation
 Install using npm with `npm install --save react-native-ibeacon`.
 React Native >=0.4.0 is needed.